sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 Now click on ``Update`` to update the Schema of the Dataset.
 It would also display sample data for the dataset followed by the Schema.

+In this case, the data file did not have a header row.
+So Fire gave it standard column names of ``C0, C1`` etc.

+You can update the column names in the schema based on your data.

  .. figure:: ../_assets/tutorials/01/dataset-schema.png
    :scale: 100%